-Gary farms about 250 hectares near St George in southwest Queensland, where he grows wheat, mung beans and buckwheat for Kialla.
+Gary farms about 250 hectares near St George in southwest Queensland, where he grows wheat, mung beans, sunflowers and buckwheat for Kialla.
 He has been farming organically since 2013, after leaving a teaching career at an agricultural college.
 His wife’s family has been long-established in organic farming and he actually share farms part of his wife’s grandfather’s property.

 Share farming means that the grower leases land from the property owner and keeps the proceeds from any crops that he grows.
 Farming land can be very expensive to buy so share farming provides an opportunity for younger farmers to get a start in the industry.